PeterPawn/YourFritz/reported_threats/460241/README.md

 ## Synopsis

-An authorized user with write access to the NAS base directory may overwrite the hash database used for the outbound firewall of the integrated childi lock feature.
+An authorized user with write access to the NAS base directory may overwrite the hash database used for the outbound firewall of the integrated child lock feature.

-## Affected version
+## Affected versions

 - unspecified/unknown first version, obviously every version storing the database in a location, which is reachable using NAS functions
 - up to currently released beta version(s), latest version tested was 113.06.69-41896 for FRITZ!Box 7490, built on 2016-11-10